What is an Interlibrary Loan?

 Can anyone use this service?

 All Waterloo Library customers with a valid library card may use this special service.
 This does not include online registrations.
 Customers must have a regular library card prior to requesting Interlibrary Loan service.

 Are there restrictions on what items can be borrowed?

-The following items cannot be borrowed:
+The following items CANNOT be borrowed through an interlibrary loan:

 - Items owned by Kitchener Public Library, IDEA Exchange (Cambridge) or the Region of Waterloo Library system (instead, residents of the Region of Waterloo can obtain a free membership at these libraries and borrow from them directly)